platformsh/platformsh-docs/sites/friday/src/environments/backup.md

 It requires you to [set up the CLI on the environment with an API token](../administration/cli/api-tokens.md#authenticate-in-an-environment).

-Although this process is automated, backups created in this way count as manual for the [backup schedule](#backup-schedule).
+Although this process is automated, backups created in this way count as [manual backups](#manual-backups).
-They don't affect the automated backups taken as part of the schedule.
+They don't affect the automated backups taken as part of [a schedule](#configure-a-backup-policy).

 ## Physical storage location